Free school meals during the COVID-19 pandemic

 - Universal Credit

-If you are receiving Working Tax Credit your child will not be entitled to free school meals.
+- Working Tax Credit run-on (this is paid for 4 weeks after you stop qualifying for Working Tax Credit).
+If you are receiving Working Tax Credit your child will not be entitled to free school meals

 To apply for free school meals your child has to attend a Harrow school and be aged between 5 and 18 years.

-If you child moves to a different school you will need to update your details against their new school.
+If you child moves to a different school, you will need to inform the new school that your child receives free school meals, so that they can update your details.

 Funding for schools

-If they qualify for free school meals the school which they attend could also benefit from up to £1320 additional funding to support their learning.
-For more information about the funding please contact the school.
+If your child qualifies for free school meals, the school which they attend could benefit from up to £1320 additional funding to support their learning.
+For more information please contact the school which they attend.